 Understanding Need-based Aid

 Need-based aid requires an annual determination of eligibility.
-To apply for all federal aid programs students must file the Free Application for Federal Student Aid (FAFSA).
-At Elon, to apply for all other types of need-based aid, students must file the CSS Profile from the College Scholarship Service (CSS) as an incoming student (typically a one-time filing requirement).
-Both forms ask for information concerning income, assets, size of family, number in college with the CSS Profile gathering additional information regarding home ownership, and prior and future earnings and expenses, etc. Both forms will also apply a uniform formula to derive the Expected Family Contribution (EFC) – the amount the student and family are expected to contribute annually toward the student’s education.
-The two calculated EFC (s) from the FAFSA and CSS Profile might vary depending on the family financial circumstances.
+To apply for all aid programs students must file the Free Application for Federal Student Aid (FAFSA).
+The FAFSA uses a federal formula to derive the Expected Family Contribution (EFC) – the amount the student and family are expected to contribute annually toward the student’s education.

 Federal Aid Programs